hedj/nslc/README.md

 # nslc
 A serial link control protocol.

-Inspired heavily by [Arduhdlc](https://github.com/jarkko-hautakorpi/Arduhdlc), this is a protocol and handler implementation for
+Borrowing heavily from [Arduhdlc](https://github.com/jarkko-hautakorpi/Arduhdlc), this is a protocol and handler implementation for
 Arduino and Python.

 Like HDLC, the protocol is frame-based, but nslc is *not* in any way shape or form compatible with HDLC.